 The Social Security Administration will not accept a student’s application and documents if you have not yet registered your housing address in SEVIS.
 We recommend going to the Social Security office at least three to four business days after initially registering your housing address in SEVIS.
 The Social Security Administration recommends waiting at least 10 days after arriving in the United States before applying.
 If they do not accept your application, take detailed notes of what the Social Security officer says and report this information to InterExchange by calling 1.800.621.1202.

 What if my Social Security card never arrives?

-If you put your employer’s address on the Social Security application Form SS-5, check with them to ensure that they have not received your card.
+If you put your employer’s address in your Online Social Security Number Application, check with them to ensure that they have not received your card.
 The Social Security Administration can be contacted at: 1.800.772.1213.
 An update on the application status will usually be given over the phone.
 In the event that there is an issue with the application, take detailed notes and call InterExchange to help resolve the issue.
 You can also reapply in person at your local Social Security office, which can be found at: www.ssa.gov/locator